Apple iPad Pro gets an M4 chip and OLED display | TechCrunch

 The Pro includes a Lidar scanner and a new “Adaptive Flash.”
 The later recognizes when you’re attempting to scan documents.

-Like the new Air, the Pro is shifting the front facing camera to the side of the device.
+Like the new Air, the Pro is shifting the 12-megapixel front facing camera to the side of the device.
+Naturally, the upgraded Pro is compatible with both the new Apple Pencil and Magic Keyboard.

 The 11-inch model starts at $999 and the 13-inch at $1,299.
 Both are up for pre-order today and start shipping next week.